 - What is the difference between "citizenship" and "domicile?"

 - Can I register my works under my company name?

-10) Provide information for each claimant of the work.
+9) Provide information for each owner (claimant) of the copyright.

 A claimant is an owner of a copyright, such an author or person that acquired ownership by some other means.
 Each author you added in the previous screen will transfer to the claimant screen.
 You will need to confirm or edit their contact information.
 Carefully review and verify the information that you provide about the claimants.
 This information will be used as-is for your application.

 If the claimant is an organization, enter the company name within the organization box.

 A person operating under a "work for hire" scenario should not be listed as a claimant.

 Don't worry, the information you provide here will not affect the information used for your Cosynd agreements.